 Hire a personal injury lawyer in Texas

 It is wise to consider hiring attorneys to assist you with your car accident injury claims.
 Even if your claim is only worth a few thousand dollars, you may still benefit from legal counsel.
-In those cases, it probably does not make sense to hire an attorney to handle your case on contingency; but an attorney can consult with you and provide helpful guidance.
+In those cases, it probably does not make sense to hire an attorney to handle your case on contingency; but a personal injury attorney can consult with you and provide helpful guidance.